alcrene/publish-to-pypi/README.md

 The PyPI is a godsend for Python users, placing most packages they need an easy `pip install` away.
 The process of *putting* code on PyPI however has long been much more convoluted.

-The good news is that the last few years have seen massive standardization efforts on the Python packaging front, meaning that for simple projects, it is now possible to devise an (almost) completely portable procedure that will work for all of them.
+The good news is that since cerca 2020–2022, we have seen the result of massive standardization efforts on the Python packaging front.[^standardization] The consequence is that for simple projects, it is now possible to devise an almost completely portable procedure that will work for all of them.
 The less good news is that with packaging tools still in a bit of flux, a lot of the information you find on the web may seem contradictory, and most of it makes the process more complicated than it now needs to be.

 This little resource is my attempt at collating current recommendations, as of August 2023, into the simplest possible path to PyPI publication.
 It provides workflow files & guidelines that I can reuse across multiple projects.
 My hope is that they will also be useful to you, either as⁻is or as a starting point for your own packaging adventure.